bodhiproject/qweb3.js/README.md

 // Default Qtum RPC ports: testnet=13889 mainnet=3889
 const qweb3 = new Qweb3('http://bodhi:bodhi@localhost:13889');

-// Instantiate Qweb3 with QryptoRPCProvider
+// Instantiate Qweb3 with window.qryptoProvider
-// QryptoRPCProvider is a provider for the Qrypto Wallet Chrome Extension.
+// qryptoProvider is a provider for the Qrypto Wallet Chrome Extension.
-// Please note QryptoRPCProvider only allows the rawCall() method to be used.
+// Please note qryptoProvider only allows the rawCall() method to be used.
-// It is specifically used for sendtocontract and callcontract only. const qweb3 = new Qweb3(new QryptoRPCProvider());
+// It is specifically used for sendtocontract and callcontract only. const CurrentProvider = window.qryptoProvider;
+const qweb3 = new Qweb3(new CurrentProvider());
 ```

 ### isConnected()